Grouse Mountain: Grouse Grind

+The Grouse Grind is a regular challenge primarily for BC residents, but also attracts challengers from around the world.

 The current record holder for most grinds in one day is Wilfrid Leblanc who completed 19 grinds on June 22, 2019.
 Previous record holders include: Ian Robertson of Vancouver who completed 17 grinds on June 20, 2017; Oliver Bibby of Vancouver who completed 16 grinds on August 7, 2013; George Sterling with 15 grinds on October 5, 2011; Sebastian Albrecht of Vancouver completed the grind 14 times on June 29, 2010, and previously (shared with Vicki Mann) completing 13 climbs on June 22, 2009.

 The start of the Grouse Grind was relocated in 2011 to a location on the Baden-Powell trail closer to the gate; previously it started on the B-P Trail 130 metres east of the gate (and timer), and the new position is only 20 metres east.
 Hikers wishing to use the original alignment can still find the original start point close to the BCMC Trail.

 The difficulty of the trail is often underestimated.
 The District of North Vancouver Fire and Rescue conducts many rescues each year of hikers who collapse on the Grouse Grind, or begin too late in the evening and are unprepared to find their way in the dark.
 As a result, in recent years the Grouse Grind gate has been closed to visitors 90 minutes before sunset each evening.

-In order to avoid paying fare for the tram, climbers sometimes hike down the mountain as well.
-Since the BCMC trail starts and ends roughly in the same location as the Grouse Grind trail, this can be done without disturbing upward climbers on the Grind.
-Hiking back down the Grouse Grind can result in a fine issued by Metro Vancouver's Grind Patrollers.
+In order to avoid paying fare for the tram, climbers sometimes hike down the mountain as well. since the BCMC trail starts and ends roughly in the same location as the Grouse Grind trail; this can be done without disturbing upward climbers on the Grind.
+Hiking back down the Grouse Grind is prohibited.

 Photo gallery

 Appearances in film and television

 The aerial tramway used as a main plot point in the 1989 MacGyver episode "Cease Fire", standing in for Geneva, Switzerland.

-Grouse Mountain and its aerial tramway stood in for the fictional "Skyland Mountain" in the Blue Ridge of Virginia, in the 1994 The X-Files episode Ascension.
+Grouse Mountain and its aerial tramway stood in for the fictional "Skyland Mountain" in the Blue Ridge of Virginia, in the 1994 The X-Files episode "Ascension".
 Actor David Duchovny also dangled himself off the sky ride for a scene of the episode.

 The Grouse Mountain ski lodge and facilities were used in the filming of the modern film adaptation of the popular cartoon Mr. Magoo.

 Canadian singer-songwriter Nelly Furtado filmed the video for her single "Spirit Indestructible" on Grouse Mountain.

-Grouse Mountain was used for the filming of the midseason finale of the third season of Arrow, The Climb, serving as the location of the duel between Oliver Queen and Ra's al Ghul.
+Grouse Mountain was used for the filming of the midseason finale of the third season of Arrow, "The Climb", serving as the location of the duel between Oliver Queen and Ra's al Ghul.